apmechev/GRID_LRT/docs/installing.rst

     python setup.py build
     python setup.py install

-In the case that you do not have access to the python system libraries, you can use ``--prefix=`` to specify install folder:
+In the case that you do not have access to the python system libraries, you can use ``--prefix=`` to specify install folder.
+For example if you want to install it into a folder you own (say /home/apmechev/software/python) use the following command:

 .. code:: bash